-Don't miss the Tam Tams—an outdoors drum jam—on Sunday mornings between May and October at the east base of Mont Royal, around the monument to Sir George-Étienne Cartier.
+The Tam Tams—an outdoors drum jam—play on Sunday mornings between May and October at the east base of Mont Royal, around the monument to Sir George-Étienne Cartier.
 Don't be surprised if you detect a certain herbal smell wafting through the air; the crowd tends to be diverse but heavy on the hippies.

 03 of 07

 Getting to Mount Royal Lookout

 There a number of options for getting to Mount Royal and the lookout, including walking, biking, taking a bus, or driving.
 Consider the time you have to spend and your fitness level and mobility when deciding.

 04 of 07